 Jason Heppler, an Assistant Professor of History at University of Nebraska at Omaha and a Researcher at the Stanford Spatial History Project, ran the workshop on social network analysis.
-(The materials for the workshop can be found here.)
 The goal was to show us the basic functions of the network analysis program, Gephi, an open source program for generating visualizations of networks.
 We also learned how to use Palladio, an even more user-friendly network analysis program.
 As with any complex skill, the introduction to these tools was just enough to give us a sense of the range of the program’s main functions.
 Gephi can take a massive collection of data on relationships and turn it into visualizations (graphs, flowcharts, networks, etc).
 It can tell us how relationships we might find in a small number of sources play out on a much larger scale.
 It can display degrees and flow of relationships (friends of friends of friends), suggesting hierarchies of influence and alliances.

 I know I will need more time and repeated practice to learn everything that social networking can do for me, but the introduction demonstrated some of the ways Gephi “thinks” about data, or how I need to think about data in order to work with Gephi.
 I am interested in analyzing social and political relationships in the Soviet film industry.
 Right off the bat, I can understand some of the most elementary ways I can track some of those relationships.
 I understand how I can get Gephi to show me who knew whom, who had the most acquaintances or working partnerships, and how to track those in overlapping ways for an individual’s various roles (as director, teacher, actor, etc).
 Historians Jamie Miller and Maria Belodubrovskaya have shown the continued influence of some prominent avant garde directors even as Stalinist cultural policies in the 1930s prohibited avant garde filmmaking.
 I want to know how long that influence remained in effect and on what scale.
 Did directors tend to work with the same actors?
 Which party-state administrators had direct contact with which artistic studio administrators?
 Gephi can weight those kinds of relationships, establishing patterns of contact in a number of interesting ways.
 The most interesting thing I learned is that Gephi can show something called “betweenness.”
 So, for example, Person A and Person B may know and be known by the most people, but Gephi can identify a Person C, who might not be personally known by as many people as A and B, but might be a conduit for a higher number of relationships; more people need to contact C in order to reach either A or B. That looks like a promising category for trying to generate new information about people who might not look influential or powerful at first glance.